flutter/website/src/docs/testing/build-modes.md

 By default, `flutter run` compiles to debug mode.
 Your IDE also supports these modes.
-Android Studio, for example, provides a **Run > Debug...** menu option, as well as an triangular green run button icon on the project page.
+Android Studio, for example, provides a **Run > Debug...** menu option, as well as a green bug icon overlayed with a small triangle on the project page.
 (The menu item shows a pic of the corresponding icon.)
 The emulator and simulator execute _only_ in debug mode.